Reliability becomes an engineering discipline the moment a team designs not only for normal operation, but also for degraded behavior and failure.

 Reliability fundamentals

-SLO/SLA, error budgets, release safety and resilience engineering practices.
+SLO/SLA, error budgets, safe releases, and resilience engineering patterns.

 Production operations

-Observability, tracing, performance, incident response and real operational case studies.
+Observability, tracing, performance, incident response, and real production case studies.

 How to apply this in practice